Posted By Chris Dimick on March 1, 2012

 TIPS FOR RECORD REQUESTS

-Read online or call the facility’s HIM department for information specific to your request.
+Read online or call the facility’s HIM department for information specific to your request for access or copies of your records.
 This will give you time to collect the required information and documentation before you arrive.
 If you are requesting another person’s records, you can confirm in advance that you will have authorization.

-Provide as much information as you can on the authorization form.
+Provide as much information as you can on the patient access request form.
 This will speed up request processing by giving HIM professionals sufficient data to track down your records.
 If you have a common last name, provide extra information about yourself, such as your date of birth or the last four digits of your Social Security number.

 Bring a valid government issued photo ID and all other required legal documents with you when you pick up a record request.
 HIM professionals by law must deny requests where the individual cannot prove his or her identity or his or her right to access the records.

-Tell the HIM staff why you are requesting the record.
+Discuss with HIM staff the exact parts of the records you can request.
+Or, if you don’t know which parts to request, tell the HIM staff how you plan to use the records.
 HIM professionals can help ensure you receive the records you need—and not the ones you don’t.
 The set of records one should request for personal use, for example, can be different from the set of records sent to a doctor for continuing care.
 A person’s medical record can be hundreds of pages long, so requesting your entire record may be too much, especially if the facility charges a per-page fee for compiling and reproducing it.

 …but allow as much time as you can.
 Not all facilities honor rush requests, however; some fulfill orders in the order in which they were received.
 When possible, make your request well before you need the documents (between five and 15 days out).

-Don’t request your records before you leave the hospital.
-If you need records from your hospital stay sent to a physician for follow-on care, don’t request the transfer before you are discharged.
+Don’t request your records before you leave the hospital, but do make sure to get discharge instructions and basic information from the stay.
+If you need records from your hospital stay sent to a physician for follow-on care, you can request the transfer before you are discharged.
 This will ensure all of your records are sent, including the discharge summary.
+If records are transferred during an inpatient stay, they will likely be incomplete when sent.